Pazzaz/mana-symbols/README.md

 - [Snow mana][mw:sc]

 ## Sorting
 When sorting mana symbols in mana costs, this library uses an algorithm proposed by [`/u/Mean-Government1436`][reddit:user] in [a post on /r/custommagic][reddit:post].
-The developers of Magic the Gathering, [Wizards of the Coast][wp:wotc], has not given any official algorithm for sorting of mana symbols.
+The developers of Magic the Gathering, [Wizards of the Coast][wp:wotc], have not given any official algorithm for sorting of mana symbols.

 [mw:mc]:  https://mtg.wiki/page/Mana_cost
 [mw:mv]:  https://mtg.wiki/page/Mana_value